 How will you empower your students with the power of “I don’t”?
 Imagine being able to provide your students with this simple hack that makes it more likely that they’ll refuse temptation and remain in control of their physical and mental health.

-I was inspired to write this blog by this article from James Clear who has an awesome looking book entitled Atomic Habits coming out later this month.
-I’ve pre-ordered it and it could be a future #slowchathealth book of the month.
+I was inspired to write this blog by this article from James Clear who wrote the awesome book entitled Atomic Habits .
+It was selected as one of our #slowchathealth books of the month in November 2018.
 Clear’s article cites Heidi Grant Halvorson who is the author of Succeed: How We Can Reach Our Goals, which also looks like a good read.

 If you liked this #slowchathealth blog post you might also like: